Code-Institute-Submissions/bookable/README.md

 ### Lighthouse

-I've tested numous pages with lighthouse and the result is somewhat similar with very tiny difference in performance.
-The tests showed similar readings as the image below.
-I chose to screenhot the booking page as that was the most heavy of them all.
+I've tested numerous pages with lighthouse, and the result is somewhat similar, with a very tiny difference in performance.
+The tests showed identical readings to the image below.
+I chose to screenshot the booking page as that was the heaviest of them all.

 ![Booking-Page](./docs/tests/booking-page-lighthouse.jpg)